The author is in the process of building a tiny house. They are always looking for more sustainable ways to live.

 Live and Let Live

 Possum Living is part DIY manual for a simpler way of life and part autobiography of a free-thinking young woman.
+It is a great way to live if you want to save money.
 For those who are tired of the noise and the rat race or who just think that there must be a better way, Possum Living is definitely worth the read.

 Finding Dolly Freed